What are the requirements for a resource parent with Kamali’i Foster Family Agency?

-Few if any foster children come with adequate clothing unless they are moving from a previous foster home.
-When they enter foster care, the county will provide a small emergency clothing allowance however the foster parents will initially be responsible to purchase basic necessities.
-Foster parents are required to spend $50.00 a month on a child’s clothing needs and supply receipts for their purchases.
+Few if any foster children come with adequate clothing unless they are moving from a previous resource home.
+When they enter foster care, the county will provide a small emergency clothing allowance however the resource parents will initially be responsible to purchase basic necessities.
+Resource parents are required to spend $50.00 a month on a child’s clothing needs and supply receipts for their purchases.
 Additional allowances are distributed periodically over the course of the year by the counties from which the child’s case is handled.

-What support groups are available for foster parents?
+What support groups are available for resource parents?

-Kamali’i Foster Family Agency has a foster parent ran Foster Parent Association that meets monthly.
-Participation in the Foster Parent Association is strongly encouraged for foster parents to network with one another.
+Kamali’i Foster Family Agency has a resource parent ran Foster Parent Association that meets monthly.
+Participation in the Foster Parent Association is strongly encouraged for resource parents to network with one another.

-A home study is conducted at the foster home by an Agency Social Worker with a potential foster family.
-The home study includes a written report describing the family’s social history as it relates to their skills and abilities to parent foster children.
-There are individual and joint interviews to explore if becoming a foster parent is right for you.
+A psychosocial assessment is an in depth home study the is conducted at the prospective families home by an Agency Social Worker with a potential resource family.
+The assessment includes a written report describing the family’s social history as it relates to their skills and abilities to parent foster children.
+There are individual and joint interviews to explore if becoming a resource parent is right for you.
 Issues discussed include how you were parented as a child, the nature of your relationship with your parents, your philosophy regarding discipline, the techniques you used with your own children, your attitude towards birth parents, your ability to work as part of a treatment team, and your willingness to parent someone else’s child.